 Interest rate risk is the risk that changes in interest rates of debt investments will adversely affect the fair value of an investment.
-The Institution does not have a formal policy for managing interest rate risk for investments.
+The Institution's policy for managing interest rate risk is contained in the investment policy guidelines for the various pooled funds, and attempts to match investments with expected cash requirements.